HeardLibrary/digital-scholarship/script/codegraf/ees_project/index.md

 - Needs Improvement (14-0 points): Student demonstrates limited ability to extract necessary data or perform data wrangling.

 3\.
 Python Proficiency (30 points)
-- Exemplary (30-27 points): Student demonstrates proficient use of ba- sic Python statements (if, for, assignment), effectively utilizes functions from modules, and applies methods to objects.
+- Exemplary (30-27 points): Student demonstrates proficient use of basic Python statements (if, for, assignment), effectively utilizes functions from modules, and applies methods to objects.
 - Proficient (26-21 points): Student applies basic Python statements adequately but may demonstrate some inconsistencies or errors.
-- Developing (20-15 points): Student struggles with basic Python state- ments and may have difficulty applying functions or methods correctly.
+- Developing (20-15 points): Student struggles with basic Python statements and may have difficulty applying functions or methods correctly.
 - Needs Improvement (14-0 points): Student demonstrates limited understanding or application of basic Python statements.

 4\.
 Data Visualization (20 points)